Your privacy rights

 - when you have consented to the disclosure;

-- when the legal services we are providing to you requires us to give your information to third parties (for example a lender in a real estate mortgage transaction) your consent will be implied, unless you tell us otherwise;
+- when the legal services we are providing require us to give your information to third parties, consent will be implied;

 - where it is necessary to establish or collect fees;